theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 ![](RackMultipart20200927-4-wmgzts_html_143b5b3c5e6f22fc.png)

-Ironically, it was discovered that users could not make transactions through the Visa circuit but were still able to withdraw cash from the ATMs.
+Ironically, it was discovered that users could not make transactions through the Visa circuit but were still able to withdraw cash from the ATMs[3].

-A week later, the &quot;rival&quot; Mastercard system suffered a similar crash.
+A week later, the &quot;rival&quot; Mastercard system suffered a similar crash[4].

- Two months earlier, Mastercard recorded downtime in the United States.
+ Two months earlier, Mastercard recorded downtime in the United States[5].

-As rightly noted by the economic journalist Brett Scott in the article published by The Guardian entitled &quot;_The cashless society is a con – and big finance is behind it_&quot;
+As rightly noted by the economic journalist Brett Scott in the article published by The Guardian entitled &quot;_The cashless society is a con – and big finance is behind it_&quot;[6]

 &quot;_Digital systems may be &quot;convenient&quot;, but they often come with central points of failure.
 Cash, on the other hand, does not crash.&quot;_

 Indeed, the concept applies to both banknotes and Bitcoin, a digital cash system.

 Think of it.
-In its ten-year history, Bitcoin records an uptime of 99.985%: the only two events that caused a temporary interruption of service (in 2010 and 2013), occurred at times when the network was in its infancy and the number of nodes that supported it were very limited, demonstrating that networks tending to centralization (or centralized, such as &quot;classic&quot; systems) are more subject to systemic crashes..
+In its ten-year history, Bitcoin records an uptime of 99.985%: the only two events that caused a temporary interruption of service (in 2010 and 2013), occurred at times when the network was in its infancy and the number of nodes that supported it were very limited, demonstrating that networks tending to centralization (or centralized, such as &quot;classic&quot; systems) are more subject to systemic crashes.

 Today, more than 9,000 nodes (according to Luke Dashjr there are actually more than 60,000 nodes!) actively supporting the network and there are more than 10 different implementations of the software running on these machines; this drastically reduces the risk of a system collapse.